atlarge-research/opendc/opendc-web/opendc-web-server/src/main/webui/README.md

 ### State Management

 State for the topology editor is managed via a Redux store.
 State is kept there in an immutable form, only to be modified through actions being dispatched.
-These actions are contained in the `src/actions` folder, and the reducers (managing how state is updated according to dispatched actions) are located in `src/reducers`.
+These actions are contained in the `actions` folder, and the reducers (managing how state is updated according to dispatched actions) are located in `reducers`.
 If you're not familiar with the Redux approach to state management, have a look at their [official documentation](https://redux.js.org/).

 ## Running the development server